pollen-robotics/gazepoint/README.md

 gazetracker.stop()
 ```

-Have fun controlling everything with your eye
+Have fun controlling everything with your eye!